 The mission of International Neighbors is to serve our refugee neighbors by offering a network of support services, people, and opportunities that will foster a path to self-sufficiency and productive citizenship.
-Book Baskets distributes books via Great Neighbor Gatherings, which are informal, theme-based gatherings held within the neighborhoods where refugees reside.
-Book Baskets provides books at these occasional gatherings and each child can choose two books to take home and keep.
+Book Baskets provides books to newly resettled families in the Charlottesville area so that the children of our newest neighbors can begin to build little home libraries of their own.

 ReadyKids: Healthy Families

 Healthy Families fosters nurturing family relationships for pregnant mothers and safe environments for young children up to five years old.
 Family Resource Specialists meet weekly with parents to explore fun, free, and easy activities for parents and children to do on their own.
-Book Baskets provides English-Spanish and English books for this program as needed for the Family Resource Specialists to offer to the children during home visits.
+Several times per year, Book Baskets provides English-Spanish and English books for this program.
+These are given to children by the Family Resource Specialists during home visits.

 Region Ten: Infant and Toddler Connection of the Blue Ridge

 The Infant & Toddler Connection of the Blue Ridge is a local early intervention program under the Commonwealth’s Infant & Toddler Connection of Virginia.
-The program serves families in the Charlottesville and Albemarle area by offering free screening and support services for children birth to age five who are not developing as expected.
+This program serves over 600 families in the Charlottesville and Albemarle area, including Fluvanna, Greene, Louisa, and Nelson counties, by offering free screening and support services for children birth to age five who are not developing as expected.
 Workers visit families regularly in their homes, and Book Baskets provides books for this program to be used as gifts during home visits.

 Ronald McDonald House